reactiveui/refit/README.md

-## Refit: The automatic type-safe REST library for Xamarin and .NET
+## Refit: The automatic type-safe REST library for .NET Core, Xamarin and .NET

 Refit is a library heavily inspired by Square's [Retrofit](http://square.github.io/retrofit) library, and it turns your REST